keithalewis/dma/README.md

 # dma

-A prosthetic device for doing math
+A prosthetic device for doing math.
+Create and manipulate well-formed formulas.

+## Notes on Notation

+We ignore the parsing issue and focus on representations amenable to algoritms.

+Everything is a set.
+We use ∏<sub>i ∈ I</sub> A<sub>i</sub> for the cartesian product and ∐<sub>i ∈ I</sub> A<sub>i</sub> for the coproduct, or disjoint union.
+×

 ## Use cases